-Each dredging stage would occur during a 90-day period.
-During that period, it is estimated that dredging would occur up to 75 of the 90 days, with two dredges operating at a time.
-During the busiest dredging stage, Stage 1, up to 11,468 cubic meters (15,000 cubic yards) of materials would be dredged each day.
-Table 2 presents the estimated daily volumes of materials removed for each dredging stage for the two replacement bridge alternatives.
+Each dredging stage would occur during a 90-day period, with dredging expected to occur every day during Stage 1 and 75 of the 90 days during Stage 2.
+Two dredges will operate during each dredging stage.
+During Stage 1, up to 6,800 cubic meters (8,900 cubic yards) of materials would be dredged each day.
+Table 2 presents the estimated daily volumes of materials removed for each dredging stage.